chec/commerce.js/docs/03_Checkout.md

 In response to a successful checkout capture, you'll get all the information for the order you need to show a confirmation page to your customer, including the `id` (the order ID), the `customer_reference` (customer's order reference), and much more.
-Note that you may want to store the response in local state since fetching the data again would require a secret key.
+Note that you may want to store the response in the local state since fetching the data again would require a secret key.

 Key-value multi-dimensional arrays/objects/hashes are used to immediately associate values with their parent(s) ID when submitting data.
-For example with line items, the key would be the `line_item_id` and the related values would be nested under that key.
+For example, with line items, the key would be the `line_item_id` and the corresponding values would be nested under that key.

 * Line item's quantity: `line_items[{line_item_id}][quantity]`